stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 	Figure 8.
 Platform group and department configuration.

 5. The *standard department* is an additional fallback for the department that kicks in if the *main membership group has not been assigned a department*.
+This should match the standard department set in step 5 in Create an organization <#create_an_organization>`_

 Synchronize users
 ^^^^^^^^^^^^^^^^^

 1. Go back to https://portal.azure.com
+2. Press Edit provisioning.
-2. Now it's time to sync the users.
+3. Now it's time to sync the users.
 Re-enable user synchronization previously disabled in `step 4 in Synhronize groups <#synhronize-groups>`_.
-3. Click **Restart provisioning**.
+4. Click **Restart provisioning**.
-4. If no error was reported, you're done!
+5. If no error was reported, you're done!

 Resources
 ^^^^^^^^^